delapuente/aframe-sharedspace-component/README.md

 </template>
 ```

 Unfortunately, the chatroom lacks from decoration and participants will be spheres, which is not the best way of representing a human head.
-Instead, take a look at the [Minimal Chatroom application on Glitch](https://glitch.com/edit/#!/minimal-chatroom) for a **functional** minimal setup.
+Instead, take a look at the [VR Chat application on Glitch](https://glitch.com/edit/#!/vr-chat) for a **functional** minimal setup.

 ## Documentation